-- 2,346,000 additional common units will be issued and 2,346,000 subordinated units will be redeemed; - 17,986,000 common units and 1,614,000 subordinated units, representing 89.9% and 8.1% limited partner interests in TC PipeLines, will be outstanding.
+- 2,346,000 additional common units will be issued and 2,346,000 subordinated units will be redeemed; and - 17,986,000 common units and 1,614,000 subordinated units, representing 89.9% and 8.1% limited partner interests in TC PipeLines, will be outstanding.

-Cash distributions.....

-We intend to make cash distributions of at least a minimum quarterly distribution of \$0.375 per common unit per quarter.
-This minimum quarterly distribution is not assured.
-We are required to make quarterly distributions of all of our cash from operations, if any, whether less than or greater than this minimum quarterly distribution.
+Distributions of available cash...
+We intend to distribute, to the extent there is sufficient available cash, at least a minimum quarterly distribution of \$0.375 per common unit per quarter.
+This minimum quarterly distribution is not guaranteed.